NetAion/avm-compositions/docs/decisions/0002-use-private-link-services-in-hub-vnet.md

 ## Context and Problem Statement

-We aim to provide secure access between our 3rd-party managed Estuary Flow Private Deployment (compute) data plane in Azure Australia East and our various targets and sources, both within the same Azure region and on-premises.
+We aim to provide secure access between our 3rd-party managed Estuary Flow Private Deployment data plane in Azure Australia East and our various change data capture (CDC) targets and sources, both within the same Azure region and on-premises.
 To achieve this, we need to determine the most suitable private connectivity option.

-Refer to [Reference Design](#reference-design) for a summary of the Azure components and Microsoft's reference architecture applicable to this use case.
+Refer to [Reference Design](#reference-design) for a summary of the Azure Private Link components and Microsoft's reference architecture applicable to this use case.
+Additional considerations relating to the number of components are recorded in [ADR-0003](0003-use-dedicated-private-link-service-and-private-endpoint-pair-per-cdc-source-or-target.md)

 ## Decision Drivers

 Align with the [Estuary Flow Private Deployment option](https://docs.estuary.dev/getting-started/deployment-options/#private-deployment) using Azure Private Link, and the design principles of the [Azure Well-Architected Framework (WAF)](https://learn.microsoft.com/en-us/azure/well-architected/pillars) pillars at the workload level:

 * Operational Excellence
-* Cost Optimization
+* Cost Optimisation
 * Security
 * Reliability
 * Performance Efficiency